wanted2/caineng.in/www/_posts/2021-02-12-oracle-cloud-infra.md

 However, in terms of Artifical Intelligence and IoT applications, it feels like OCI has less showcases and developers who use OCI will be likely to have more tedious work to work.
 For example, building a chatbot is a relatively affordable task for IBM Watson users or AWS ML users.

-Quite ecently, OCI has announced some of their tutorials in [Fraud Detection](https://blogs.oracle.com/machinelearning/a-two-step-process-for-detecting-fraud-using-oracle-machine-learning), and released their Oracle Machine Learning (OML) solution.
+Quite recently, OCI has announced some of their tutorials in [Fraud Detection](https://blogs.oracle.com/machinelearning/a-two-step-process-for-detecting-fraud-using-oracle-machine-learning), and released their Oracle Machine Learning (OML) solution.

 Anyway, all cloud platforms have their own upsides and downsides.
 Developers would learn to use and making their own choice.
 For me, for building AI/IoT applications, I still feel good with Amazon ;)